 Sleep apnea needs long-term management.
-Untreated sleep apnea can increase the risk of heart problems like high blood pressure, heart attack, or irregular heartbeat; increase the risk of, or worsen, heart failure; increase the risk of stroke; and raise the risk of having accidents at work or while driving.
+Untreated sleep apnea can increase the risk of heart problems like high blood pressure, heart attack, or irregular heartbeat; increase the risk of or worsen heart failure; increase the risk of stroke, and raise the risk of having accidents at work or while driving.

 What are the symptoms of sleep apnea?

 People with sleep apnea often snore loudly.
-However, not everyone who snores has sleep apnea.
+However, not everyone who snores h as sleep apnea.
 Pauses may occur in the snoring.
 Choking or gasping may follow the pauses.
 This pattern repeats throughout the night.